Podcast: Play in new window | Download (Duration: 18:15 — 25.1MB) | Embed

 Subscribe: Apple Podcasts | Google Podcasts | RSS | Subscribe to Herb 'N Wisdom and Natural Living

 Comfrey is a perennial flowering herb that grows in many states across North America.
 It goes by other names such as; boneset, bruisewort, knitbone, and others.
 As you probably noticed, the names also identify the healing properties.

 Some people consider it a weed because of how it spreads and how hard it is to get rid of once you have it.
-However there are those of us that know the healing benefits it has and consider it a must as a herb in the field of home remedies or natural herbals.
+However, there are those of us that know the healing benefits it has and considers it a must as an herb in the field of home remedies or natural herbals.

-Comfrey has been around since ancient Greece and has been claimed to have been used to aid wounded soldiers that fought for Alexander the Great.
+Comfrey has been around since ancient Greece.
+It was claimed to have been used to aid wounded soldiers that fought for Alexander the Great.

-It has a root system that can go down as deep as 10ft.
-However since the root system goes so deep it brings up wonderful and essential elements such as — magnesium, potassium, and phosphorous.
+Comfrey has a root system that can go down as deep as 10ft.
+And because of depth, the root system brings up wonderful and essential elements such as — magnesium, potassium, and phosphorous.
 These elements add greatly to your garden as the elements are stored in the leaves and when they die return to the earth and enrich the soil.

 Comfrey needs to be kept in a border unless you don’t mind it spreading.
 Just remember once planted it is there to stay.
 The plant can grow up to 4ft tall and loves rich moist soil.

 It is harvested in the Summer, so plant your seeds in the Spring or divide already established plants in the Fall.

 Now that we’ve established what comfrey is, let’s talk about how to use it.